AtomVChecker/rust-atomic-study/README.md

 ```

 ### 3.5 Memory Usage
 We provide a memory usage monitoring script designed for environments where no other processes interfere with memory.
-The script logs memory usage every second.
+The script logs record the peak memory usage every second.

 Usages: